theimowski/master-thesis/docs/section-paradigms.md

 * **Category theory** - this very abstract field of mathematics is reflected in type system of statically typed functional languages.

 In this section focus is laid on pointing out functional programming properties (or features), which differentiate the paradigm from other.
-Each property comes with a brief description followed by a listing demonstrating the property and its usage in practice.
+Each property comes with a brief description followed by a rationale on why it is useful and a listing demonstrating the property and its usage in practice.
 All example listings are in F# language.

 ### Immutability

 Immutability is one of the most basic properties of functional programming.
 In imperative paradigm, assignments are made to variables which, as the name suggests, can vary (be mutated) during run-time.
-In functional world on the other hand, it is said that there is a binding of a value to a symbol.
+In functional world on the other hand, to emphasize that values are immutable, it is said that there is a binding of a value to a symbol.
 Immutability enforces that all values which are evaluated during program execution, once bound to a symbol, cannot be mutated.

 For newcomers the property might initially look restrictive, but it turns out that it does not imply any constraints.
-Immutability helps with understanding the flow of program logic, and is a prerequisite of referential transparency when it comes to deferred execution, because if a deferred function refers to a variable that may or may not be modified, the result of evaluating such function is indeterministic.
+Immutability helps with understanding the flow of program logic, and is a prerequisite of referential transparency when it comes to deferred execution.
+That is because, if a deferred function refers to a variable that may or may not be modified, the result of evaluating such function is indeterministic.
 The greatest benefit from immutability is discovered in context of concurrent programming, because immutable values are thread-safe by default (they cannot change).

-Listing {{funimmutability}} presents how immutability in F#, with the `let` keyword meaning binding of a value on the right side of `=` operator to the symbol on left side.
+Listing {{funimmutability}} presents how immutability works in F#, with the `let` keyword meaning binding of a value on the right side of `=` operator to the symbol on left side.
-Both `x` and `y` values in listing {{funimmutability}} are immutable, and attempt to assign different value to `x` symbol (line 3) fails.
+Both `x` and `y` values in listing {{funimmutability}} are immutable, and an attempt to assign different value to `x` symbol (line 3) fails.
-F# compiler treats the expression in line 3 as equality test, and since `x` is not equal to `6`, the expression evaluates to false.
+F# compiler treats expressions like the one in line 3 as equality test, and since `x` is not equal to `6`, the expression evaluates to false.

 ```xxx
 {FSharp]{Immutability}{funimmutability}